 When a field is indexed, it means that Access will keep track of what has been entered in to that field.
-That means that Access will be able to find information in that field a lot quicker which speeds up operations such as sorting, searching and querying.
+That means that Access will be able to find information in that field a lot quicker which speeds up operations such as sorting, searching and querying which can make a big difference in a large database with a lot of information.
 It is similar to the way an index in a book allows you to find information quicker without you have to search one page at a time.
 It is a good idea to index any field that is likely to be used a lot in searches and sorting.